myscren/PT_ML/README.md

 ## Data files
 * [Data](/data source/) -- We combined recently compiled zircon TE chemistry data (P, Ti, Hf, Th, U, Y, and REEs [excluding Pr]) from previous publications (e.g., Borisova et al., 2022; Carley et al., 2022; Cavosie et al., 2006; Tang et al., 2021; references therein).
 Samples with La >1 ppm, (Dy/Nd) + (Dy/Sm) ≤ 30, and outliers with >mean +3*δ were filtered in order to eliminate the altered zircons and statistical deviation of the compiled geochemical database, and ~6000 zircon analyses were used in this study.
 This database contians three training dataset used for ML or semi-supervised ML for distinguishing zircons formed in continental and oceanic crust, seven detailed tectonic environments, and S and I type granites.
 ## Code files
-* [rf.py](/codes/rf.py) -- Predicting tectonic environment and granite type using Random Forests with zircon TE chemistry data.
+* [PCA_main.py](/codes/PCA_main.py) -- Principle component analysis of zircon TE chemistry data.
-* [semi_rf.py](/codes/semi_rf) -- Predicting tectonic environment and granite type using semi-supervised Random Forests with zircon TE chemistry data.
+* [RF_main.py](/codes/RF.py) -- Tectono-magmatic provenances analysis of zircons using Random Forests based on zircon TE chemistry data.
+Please note that other ML algorihtms, including Support Vector Machine (SVM), and Artificial Neural Network (ANN), XGBoost, K-NearestNeighbor (KNN), was implemented through this code file.
-* [PCa,kernel,decision_boundary.py](/codes/PCa,kernel,decision_boundary.py) -- PCA and decision_boundary methods with zircon TE chemistry data.
+* [SSRF_main.py](/codes/SSRF.py) -- Tectono-magmatic provenances analysis of zircons using Semi-supervised Random Forests based on zircon TE chemistry data.
 ## User guide
 To get a local copy up and running, please follow these simple steps.
 ### Prerequisites